SynergyAddons/synergy-addons/README.md

 ## LEGAL NOTICE: The plugin is in no way affiliated with Edupoint.
-Nor should it be considered a company endorsed by Edupoint.
+Nor should it be considered a project endorsed by Edupoint.

 # (BETA) Synergy Addons
 ![GitHub repo size](https://img.shields.io/github/repo-size/gubareve/synergy-addons)